 The ladies are into clothes and shoes, which invites a bit of brand name-dropping (for example, Prada).

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-Parents need to know that the violence in this reboot is more intense than in the original 1970s series, but less over-the-top than in the feature film.
+Parents need to know that the violence in Charlie's Angels (2011) is more intense than in the original 1970s series, but less over-the-top than in the feature film.
 Characters carry weapons to defend themselves and that sudden moments of violence can include shootings and explosions that result in death.
 Like in the original series, the Angels also use their sexuality on the job -- but in a modern spin, so does their male colleague.
 In addition, there's some light language (mostly "bitch" and "damn") and social drinking, with some brand mentions (like Prada).

-What's the story?
+What's the Story?

 Making over the iconic 1970s series of the same name, CHARLIE'S ANGELS moves the action to Miami, where unseen-man-in-charge Charlie Townsend (voiced by Robert Wagner) assigns his "Angels" to an ever-changing roster of dangerous cases.
 There's Abby (Rachael Taylor), a girl of means with sticky fingers; Kate (Annie Ilonzeh), a once-lawful cop turned dirty; and Eve (Minka Kelly), a tenacious street racer whose friend Gloria was once an Angel, too.

 Viewers ready to latch onto the concept of three stylish, powerful women whose impressive moves command respect (until they open their mouths...) might be entertained.
 But if not, the Angels are in danger of joining the ranks of other failed rebooted classic TV icons like Knight Rider and Bionic Woman.